Porges/ways-to-play/src/games/pei/index.md

 The cards for <span lang="jav-Latn">Pang Kéyang</span>.
 {%imageEnd%}

-This combination is formed from one of each of White Flower, 8 of strings, and 9 of myriads.
-It scores 12 points per card (base 36 points), and 12 for each additional card.

 #### Coin <span lang="jav-Latn">Pang</span> (<span lang="jav">ꦥꦁ​​ꦥꦶꦕꦶꦱ꧀ </span> <span lang="jav-Latn">pang picis</span>)

+This combination is formed from one of each of the 8 of coins, 2 of strings, and 2 of myriads.
+It scores 11 points per card (33 points), and 11 for each additional card.

 {% image
     noborder=true
     justify="centered"
-    position="right"
     size="small"
     hidden=true
     src="../../articles/cards/ceki/CC8.jpg;../../articles/cards/ceki/CS2.jpg;../../articles/cards/ceki/CM2.jpg"